-AND STATE NOTICE OF INSPECTION State Form 50890 (R3 / 11-05) INDIANA DEPARTMENT OF ENVIRONMENTAL MANAGEMENT 100 N. Senate Avenue Indianapolis, IN 46204-2251 Telephone: (800) 451-6027 or (317) 232-8603 1810 ntiniti (300) 401-0027 01 (317) 232-8603 This is to no tify you that on an inspe ction of Life Science, Legistics LLC he undersigned representative of the Indiana Department Type of Ins pection (may include more than one): 17 amol invisition bole the - E and the the office of the part in the € complaint LOUL GLOUD VIASUL Multi-Media Screening Evaluation L_I U Other

-Preliminary Inspection/Screening Findings:

-These findings are considered preliminary and identify specific compliance issues discovered during the above-noted inspection that the designated agent of IDEM believes may be a violation of a statute(s), rule(s) or permit(s) issued by

-Single Media Inspection:

-- No violations were discovered with respect to the particular items observed during the inspection. - Violations were discovered but corrected during the inspection. Ē - Violations were discovered and require a submittal from you and/or follow-up inspection by IDEM. ☐ Violations were discovered and may subject you to an appropriate enforcement response. - Additional information/review is required to evaluate overall compliance. - Other / Comments (attachment may be included).

-Multi-Media Screening (Please note that a multi-media screening is not a comprehensive evaluation of the compliance status of the facility):

-- Multi-media screening not conducted. - No violations were discovered with respect to the limited multi-media screening conducted by IDEM. - Potential violations were discovered but corrected during the inspection. - Potential violations were discovered and may be further investigated.
+NOTICE OF INSPECTION State Form 50890 (R3 / 11-05) INDIANA DEPARTMENT OF ENVIRONMENTAL MANAGEMENT 100 N. Senate Avenue Indianapolis, IN 46204-2251 Telephone: (800) 451-6027 or (317) 232-8603 This is to notify you that on was conducted by the undersigned representative of the Indiana Department Type of Inspection (may include more than one): Multi-Media Screening Evaluation Other Preliminary Inspection/Screening Findings: These findings are considered preliminary and identify specific compliance issues discovered during the above-noted inspection that the designated agent of IDEM believes may be a violation of a statute(s), rule(s) or permit(s) issued by IDEM.
+Single Media Inspection: No violations were discovered with respect to the particular items observed during the inspection.
+Violations were discovered but corrected during the inspection.
+Violations were discovered and require a submittal from you and/or follow-up inspection by IDEM.
+Violations were discovered and may subject you to an appropriate enforcement response.
+Additional information/review is required to evaluate overall compliance.
+Other / Comments (attachment may be included) Multi-Media Screening (Please note that a multi-media screening is not a comprehensive evaluation of the compliance status of the facility): Multi-media screening not conducted.
+No violations were discovered with respect to the limited multi-media screening conducted by IDEM.
+Potential violations were discovered but corrected during the inspection.
+Potential violations were discovered and may be further investigated.
+Pollution Prevention: Pollution prevention is the preferred means of environmental protection in Indiana.

-Pollution Prevention:

-Pollution prevention is the preferred means of environmental protection in Indiana.
 The goal of pollution prevention is to promote changes in business and commercial operation, especially manufacturing processes, so that Indiana businesses increase productivity, generate less environmental wastes, reduce their regulatory responsibilities and become more profitable.
 Your participation in Indiana's pollution prevention program is entirely voluntary.
-If you have any pollution prevention questions, you may contact our Office of Pollution Prevention and Technical Assistance (OPPTA) at (317) 232-8172 or (800) 988-7901, or visit OPPTA's Web site at www.idem.IN.gov/oppta/p2/.
-Would your company like to be contacted by IDEM's Office of Pollution Prevention and Technical Assistance?

-Compliance Assistance:

-In addition to the compliance assistance offered by IDEM's individual programs, IDEM's Compliance and Technical Assistance Program (CTAP) offers free, confidential compliance assistance to regulated entities, including small pusinesses and municipalities, throughout Indiana.
-In the future, if you would like to request free, confidential compliance assistance, call (317) 232-8172 or (800) 988-7901, or visit CTAP's Web site at www.idem.IN.gov/ctap.
+If you have an pollution prevention questions, you may contact our Office of Pollution Prevention and Technical Assistance (OPPTA) at to be contacted by IDEM's Office of Pollution Prevention and Technical Assistance?
+Yes No Compliance Assistance: In addition to the compliance assistance offered by IDEM's individual programs, IDEM's Compliance and Technical Assistance Program (CTAP) offers free, confidential compliance assistance to regulated entities, including small assistance, call (317) 232-8172 or (800) 988-7901, or visit CTAP's Web site at www.idem.IN.gov/ctap.
 A summary of violations and concerns noted during the inspection was verbally communicated to the undersigned epresentative during the inspection.
 The facility should correct any violations noted as soon as possible.
 Violations dentified and corrected during the inspection may still be cited as violations.
 A written inspection summary will be provided within 45 days.
 In accordance with IC 13-14-5-4, matters not evident to DEM at the time of the inspection might not be included in either the verbal or written inspection summary.

-DEM Representative:

-Printed Name Signature Phone Number
+DEM Representative: Printed Name Signature Phone Number Date In: 1.50 am Dwner/Agent Representative:

-Date Date Time

-20Die Chesterson Paptar Chattyran Biz-4-7-7891 2126/16 10: 4:501 MA

-wner/Agent Representative: 14

-Printed Name

-Phone Number Date

-CHAISTONA F. ERDEL CONCILLA ONERATIONS SUPERVIEW 317456 0357 26 FEB.
-2.2.11

-STRIBUTION: White - IDEM Public File: Control Office (De the Control of Contr £1/6